As Covid-19 hospitalizations rise, doctors hope vaccine approval and boosters can stave off the surge - KESQ

 By Hollie Silverman, CNN

-As Americans face a daunting surge of Covid-19 hospitalizations — with the rates for children and adults under 50 hitting their highest levels yet — officials are hoping a full approval of the Pfizer/BioNTech vaccine could encourage more people to get vaccinated.
+As Americans face a daunting surge of Covid-19 hospitalizations — with the rates for children and adults under 50 hitting their highest levels yet — officials are hoping full approval of the vaccines could encourage more people to get vaccinated.

-The full approval from the US Food and Drug Administration (FDA), which a senior federal official told CNN Friday was “imminent,” could help allay concerns for those who are vaccine hesitant, as all three vaccines available in the US have so far been distributed under emergency use authorization.
+Full approval from the US Food and Drug Administration (FDA) of the Pfizer/BioNTech vaccine is “imminent, a senior federal official told CNN last week.
+Once it happens, it could help allay concerns for those who are vaccine hesitant, as all three vaccines available in the US have so far been distributed under emergency use authorization.

 The approval could also help businesses, schools and states enforce vaccine mandates, experts have said.
 Such mandates could help quell the ever-growing number of cases, especially in states that are experiencing a lack of available ICU beds.